Eisen9/computer-vision-rock-paper-scissors/README.md

 2. Intalled tensorflow opencv and keras. by running:
 `pip install tensorflow`, `pip install opencv-python opencv-python-headless` and `pip install keras`.
 3. Copied the *keras_model.h5* and *labels.txt* to the same directory RPS-Template resides in.
 These two files were taken from the model that was downloaded from *TeachableMachine* -- The model was built, trained and downloaded from there.
+Note, the code you need to download from *Teachablemachines* is taken from the *Tensorflow* section, there are two options: *Keras* and *OpenCV Keras*, you need to downlaod **Keras**.
 4. Ran the code.
-You may need to run it twice twice as the first run may not produce results, for some reason.
+You may need to run it twice as the first run may not produce results, for some reason.

 --------------
 ## Milestone 3
+Installing the dependenices -- already mentiond in *Milestone 2*.
-*refine later*: to export the list of requirements to a file you can either do:
+Notes: to export the list of requirements to a file you can either do:
 `pip list > requirements.txt` or `conda env export > env.yaml`.
 How can this be useful?
 To create an env with desired dependicies, you can do:
 `conda env create --f env.yaml -n new_test_env`